geugenm/polaris/README.md

 contrib/               - code that is not directly dependent on Polaris, but is used in the project docs/                  - Some documentation on the project (though more is in the wiki) polaris/               - Project source code
-    fetch/             - Module to fetch and prepare data for the analysis viz/               - Module to visualize the analysis results learn/             - Module to perform the data analysis polaris.py         - Polaris entry point
+    common/            - Modules common to all of Polaris fetch/             - Module to fetch and prepare data for the analysis viz/               - Module to visualize the analysis results learn/             - Module to perform the data analysis batch/             - Module to perform batch operations polaris.py         - Polaris entry point

 tests/                 - Project unit tests